multifactor/MFKDF/README.md

 | TOTP | {@link setup.factors.totp} | {@link derive.factors.totp} |
 | HMAC-SHA1 | {@link setup.factors.hmacsha1} | {@link derive.factors.hmacsha1} |

-Additionally, [persistence]{@tutorial 08persistence} and [stack]{@tutorial 04stacking} are special types of factors which can be used to modify how a key is derived.
+Additionally, [persistence](#factor-persistence) and [stack](#key-stacking) are special types of factors which can be used to modify how a key is derived.

 # Threshold-based Key Derivation
 ## Setup Threshold-based Key
-In the [multi-factor key derivation]{@tutorial 02mfkdf} tutorial, we set up a 3-factor multi-factor derived key using a password, an HOTP code, and a UUID.
+In the [multi-factor key derivation](#multi-factor-key-derivation) tutorial, we set up a 3-factor multi-factor derived key using a password, an HOTP code, and a UUID.
 What if we want any 2 of these factors to be enough to derive the key?
 We can achieve this by setting `threshold:2` in the setup options like so:

 ```
 // setup 16 byte 2-of-3 multi-factor derived key with a password, HOTP code, and UUID code